jflex-de/jflex-web/pages/vim.md

 ---
-title: JFlex syntax highlighting for Vim
+title: Syntax highlighting for Vim
 ---

-# JFlex syntax highlighting for Vim

 This page describes the vim syntax file for JFlex.
 It exentends vim's syntax highlighting to JFlex specifications.
 It recognizes JFlex keywords, macro